DropMAE: Learning Representations via Masked Autoencoders with Spatial-Attention Dropout for Temporal Matching Tasks: Conclusion

 \section{Conclusion}

-This paper investigated masked autoencoding pre-training for temporal matching-based downstream tasks.
-Specifically, an adaptive spatial-attention dropout method is proposed to facilitate temporal correspondence learning in self-supervised pre-training on videos.
-We show that our proposed pre-training method DropMAE can achieve better downstream performance on VOT and VOS than the image-based MAE, while using $50\%$ less pre-training time.
-In addition, as the first work investigating this problem, we show the guidelines of selecting video sources for pre-training, i.e., selecting videos with rich motion information is more beneficial for temporal matching-based downstream tasks.
-The experimental results on VOT and VOS show that our DropMAE sets new state-of-the-art results on 8 \yty{out of 9} tracking benchmarks. \jimmyy{We expect our DropMAE to serve as a strong \jimmyy{pre-trained backbone} in future work.}
+This paper investigated masked autoencoding pre-training for various temporal matching-based downstream tasks, including object-level tracking (i.e., VOT and VOS), pixel-level tracking (i.e., optical flow estimation and long-term point tracking), 3D point cloud tracking, and self-supervised visual correspondence learning.
+Specifically, we propose an adaptive spatial-attention dropout method to facilitate temporal correspondence learning from 2D videos.
+Notably, we find that our DropMAE achieves better downstream tracking performance than the image-based MAE, while using $50\%$ less pre-training time.
+Experiments on 6 downstream tracking tasks across 13 benchmarks demonstrate the effectiveness of DropMAE in various tracking applications.
+We expect our DropMAE to serve as a general pre-trained backbone for various tracking tasks, and inspire more pre-training work in the tracking community. \jimmyy{Future work will explore extending DropMAE to various model architectures (e.g., state space models), tracking paradigms (e.g., autoregressive tracking) and more efficient pre-training strategies.}